Skip to main content

 Add Your Word

-Type the word you want to add and press Enter or click Add.Open Custom Dictionary
+Type the word you want to add and press Enter or click Add word.Open Custom Dictionary

 Managing Your Dictionary